openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

     * without IP address
     * with promiscuous mode enabled

-If you are on Virtualbox, create the following host-only adapters:
+If you are on VirtualBox, create the following host-only adapters:

-* Virtualbox -> Preferences...
+* VirtualBox -> Preferences...
     * Network -> Add host-only network (vboxnet0)
         * IPv4 address: 10.0.0.1
         * IPv4 mask: 255.255.255.0